Human-in-the-Loop Approach is Key to Building Trust in AI, Experts Say

 At ATARC’s Artificial Intelligence and Data Analytics Breakfast Summit on April 6, Federal AI and data experts shared how the human-in-the-loop approach is helping to build trust in ethical AI technologies at their agencies.

-Scott Beliveau, the acting chief data officer at the U.S. Patent and Trademark Office, explained how trust is paramount to AI, and compared the new technology to the common use of a navigation or map app – such as Google Maps or Apple Maps.
+Scott Beliveau, the branch chief of advanced enterprise analytics at the U.S. Patent and Trademark Office, explained how trust is paramount to AI, and compared the new technology to the common use of a navigation or map app – such as Google Maps or Apple Maps.

 At a certain point, Beliveau explained we learned to trust the app, and not question when it tells us to turn left as opposed to right.
 The new question, he asked, is whether or not AI is at that point where people give it a chance.